Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 The experience of inhaling from a water pipe is shaped by structure, not just material.
 Internal volume, diffusion design, and airflow resistance determine how smoke behaves before it reaches the lungs.
-These mechanical variables influence temperature, density, and inhalation effort.
+These mechanical variables influence temperature, smoke concentration, and inhalation effort.
 When comparing small and large bongs, differences in performance can be traced directly to chamber scale and airflow engineering.

 Although water filtration is often associated with smoother smoke, scientific literature makes an important distinction between sensory smoothness and toxicant removal.
 Cooling does not automatically equal detoxification.
 Understanding this distinction is essential when evaluating bong size objectively.